microsoft/coyote/docs/tutorials/mocks/optimistic-concurrency-control.md

 Awesome, this time the test succeeds!
 If you try to remove the ETag check, it will fail as expected.

 One interesting observation is that you used a lock inside the `InMemoryDbCollection` mock but not inside the `AccountManager` code.
-Why was it not okay to take the lock in `AccountManager` but fine to take in `InMemoryDbCollection`?
-The reason behind this choice is that in production `AccountManager` can run across different processes or machines and locks do not work in an intra-process setting.
+You might be wondering why it was not okay to use a lock in `AccountManager`, but it was fine to use it in `InMemoryDbCollection`?
+The reason behind this choice is that `AccountManager` instances can run across different processes or machines in production, and locks do not work in such an intra-process setting.
 With Coyote, however, you run the entire concurrency unit test in a single process, so it is perfectly fine for the mock itself to take a lock, which makes it a lot easier to simulate the ETag functionality.

 As you can see, it didn't take much effort to simulate ETags in the mock, as you just simulated the semantics _in-memory_.
 This is significantly easier than if you had to implement the _real_ ETags functionality in a production distributed system, where you would have to worry about arbitrary failures, coordination across machines and network delays.
-Mocks are often fairly easy to write and help you ensure that _your_ distributed service works correctly in the presence of arbitrary concurrency across a fleet of machines.
+Mocks are often fairly easy to write and help ensure that _your_ distributed service works correctly in the presence of arbitrary concurrency across a fleet of machines.

 ## Get the sample source code